 Thai Title Deeds

 Sor Kor Nung

 The Thai Land Department last issued a Sor Kor Nung in 1972 and these title deeds are no longer really used in Thailand.
 You also cannot upgrade this title deed to a full title deed so stay clear of this title deed in Thailand.
 This deed you will mainly find in rural Thailand as it is mainly used for occupying farmland.
 You cannot register a usufruct or anything against its title deed as it is for occupation only.

 This is another title deed to stay clear of as the title only allows for temporary occupancy of the land.
 This land cannot be sold or transferred except by inheritance.
 This land can be upgraded to Nor.Sor.
 3, Nor.Sor.
 3 Gor or Nor.
 Sor.
 4 Jor (Chanote) BUT the limitations of sale or transfer is still prohibited even after being upgraded.

 Nor Sor Saam

-This is a parcel of land which has not had it borders with its neighbors defined as yet by the Land Department.
-In other words they have not market the land with land mark posts as yet.
+This is a parcel of land which has not had it borders with its neighbours defined as yet by the Land Department.
+In other words they have not marked the land with land mark posts as yet.
 This is not a full title deed and can be upgraded but it is a title deed a foreigner would not want.
-The land may be sold however there needs to be a 30 day public notice before sale so your neighbors can raise an objection as the sale of the land might be part of their plot of land.
+The land may be sold however there needs to be a 30 day public notice before sale so your neighbours can raise an objection as the sale of the land might be part of their plot of land.

 Nor Sor Saam Gor